Rocka84/CacheTour/README.md

 Features:
 ---------
-* Manage multiple tours
+* manage multiple tours
-* add geocaches from the map and details pages to
+* add geocaches from the map and details pages
-* reorder / remove caches
-* Retrieve cache details and download tour as GPX file
+* retrieve cache details and download tour as GPX file
-* Multilingual (en, de, more to come)
+* multilingual (en, de, more to come)

 This script is still very young and still needs some love!
 If you find bugs or miss features, please report an [issue on github](https://github.com/Rocka84/CacheTour/issues).